[It's] given me and my family a brighter future

 - Families benefited from the £20 a week increase to universal credit and working tax credit until October 2021.

-- Rather than retaining the £20 increase, the UK government made changes to the universal credit taper rate and work allowance - a step in the right direction for low-income working families.
+- The UK government made changes to the universal credit taper rate and work allowance - a step in the right direction for low-income working families.

 - The Scottish child payment was doubled to £20 a week from April 2022 and will rise to £25 a week by December 2022.